 After receiving their respective encoding instructions, participants began the first study list.
-In the mixed-list groups, this list contained both forward and unrelated pairs.
+In mixed-list groups, this list contained both forward and unrelated pairs.
 In contrast, participants assigned to the pure-list groups studied lists containing only forward or unrelated pairs.
 Following completion of the first study list, participants completed a 2 min filler task in which they listed the 50 U.S. states in alphabetical order.
 This was immediately followed by a cued-recall test which presented participants with each cue word from the preceding study list in a randomized order.
 Participants were instructed to type the correct target item from memory or to press ENTER if they could not retrieve the correct item.
 Following completion of the cued-recall test, participants began the second block.
 This block followed the same format as the first, and participants studied the same list type in block 2 as block 1.
 Participants were debriefed following completion of the second block.
-The total experiment took approximately 30 minutes to complete.
+The total experiment duration was approximately 30 min.

 Results